CFSupport

 About Us

-The Northern Virginia MVP Sydrome / Dysautonomia & Orthostatic Intolerance Support Group
+The Art of Healing Dysautonomia with Gratitude and Friends Group is a name change for the Northern Virginia MVP Sydrome / Dysautonomia & Orthostatic Intolerance Support Group

-has been meeting the 2nd Tuesday of each month, 12-2 p.m. since the early 1990s.
-First in Reston, VA, then in Centreville, VA, and now by telephone conference call.
+which had been meeting the 2nd Tuesday of each month, 12-2 p.m. since the early 1990s, first in Reston, VA, then in Centreville, VA, and since Sept 2008 by telephone conference call.
+Starting October 2015, the conference calls will be the 3rd Wednesday of the month, from 3-4 pm.
 To receive the telephone number and access code for the calls, please sign up for the Yahoo group mvps-d_oi_nova or call (numbers below) or email the facilitators.

 The group started in 1992 in Reston, VA, founded by Dr. Jackson, MD, and a patient.
 It met at Reston Hospital until 2001.
 Elly Brosius joined the group in 1994 after a dysautonomia diagnosis from a Tilt Table Test study for CFS at Johns Hopkins.
 She assumed leadership of the group in 1997.
 While meetings are now by national teleconference, we are grateful to Reston Hospital's About Health magazine for continuing to list them.
 Elly added a Yahoo!
 Health Group called MVPS-D_OI_nova to reach members near and far via email, and to provide links and files.